 Distance cycled: 40km (app.
 7 hours)

 Accommodation: Large hotel Davos

 - +Day 4 - Into the wilderness and over the Albula Pass

-As you look out of your accommodation window this morning, you will see the sun rising above the massive rock wall at the head of the Sertig Valley.
-On leaving our accommodation we will head straight into a hour long climb, that will slowly take us out of the stillness of the morning light and deliver us 400m higher above the valley bottom.
-Once at this high point, we spend the rest of the morning traversing on the IMBA Epic Trail all the way to Monstein, when we will be met by a beautiful lunch on the patio.
+As you look out of your accommodation window this morning, you will see the sun rising above Jakobshorn and our starting point of the day.
+An epic start for an epic day, we make our way towards the trail head of the IMBA Epic Trail, which is a downhill into Sertig Valley and one of our guides’ favourites.
+After a lot of high fives, we will head straight into an hour long climb, that will slowly take us out of the stillness of the morning light and deliver us 400m higher above the valley bottom.
+Once at this high point, we spend the rest of the morning traversing on the Epic Trail all the way to Monstein, when we will be met by a beautiful lunch on the patio.

 Suitably fed, watered and rested in this truly awe-inspiring location surrounded on all sides by jagged peaks, you will saddle up again and head further along the IMBA Epic Trail on a moderately technical descent that will see you arriving at Filisur.
 Here you will be met by a shuttle, that will transfer you to the last singletrack of the day, which will take us straight to our accommodation for the night in Bever.

-There is a wonderful spa available with massage and laundry service here too, so before settling down in the chic dining room, why not relax and unwind in the spa?
+There is a wonderful small spa available at our hotel with massage and laundry service here too, so before settling down in the chic dining room, why not relax and unwind in the spa?

 Distance cycled: 43km (app.
 8 hours)

 - +Day 5 - Bernina Pass to Poschiavo

 After another good breakfast we’ll start climbing on a long but steady ascent towards the Bernina Pass.
 We will pass high alpine forests, enjoying views of glaciers and pristine lakes along the way.